 How does a money story get created?

 Money stories are often based in experiences we had as children.
 Think about your earliest memories of money.
 What was the exact situation?
 How did you feel in the experience?
 How has that early experience informed decisions you make in adulthood?
-Here are two examples of real life money stories people have told me, with names and some details changed for privacy.
+Here are some examples of real life money stories people have told me, with names and some details changed for privacy.

 Example 1.
 “Lucy”